-

 Aiming for Resource Circulation

-Fujitsu is designated as a “high-volume waste emitter” under the legislation, and as such, has set targets for recycling and limiting the production of plastic waste and is promoting activities in line with those targets.
+Designated a “high-volume waste emitter” under the legislation, Fujitsu has established targets for reducing and recycling plastic waste and is implementing activities in line with those targets.

 Target: Promotion of zero-emissions activities for plastic waste and greater use of returnable plastics